Please note: Studio not currently open to the public - please order online for delivery, or external click and collect. Our full Covid info here.

 Almost all printers operate best for general photographic usage at around 1440 DPI, which is commonly 'Best Photo' mode in most Epson printers.
 The higher DPI modes like 'Photo RPM' are useful if you're printing really high key (i.e. all light toned) shots.
-They are useless for general printing though, as way too much ink is layed down on the paper, resulting in seriously impaired shadow detail.
+They can even be detrimental for general printing though, as they can even lay down to much ink on the paper, resulting in impaired shadow detail.

 Pixels Per Inch is a description of the logical number of pixels from your original image that will be used to tell the printer to print one inch on paper.
 Assuming the quality of sharp original shot with good technique, the higher the PPI, the better the quality print you can achieve.
-There have been claims that 360 PPI is the most you need, but 600 PPI images can easily be seen to be much sharper again if this data is available at good quality from the original file.
+There have been claims that 360 PPI is the most you need, but 720 PPI images can easily be seen to be much sharper again in print, if this data is available at good quality from the original file.
 In our testign once you're over &20 PPI there's really no further perceptible difference in sharpness to be gained.

 For example, if we scan a 35mm transparency at 4000PPI - this will result in a file that has 5400 by 3600 pixels.

 To make a print of 12 by 8 inches, we look at the PPI we have available from our file for a print of this size.

 5400 pixels divided by 12 inches = 450 PPI (5400/12 = 450) or 3600/8 = 450.